 How can I play better in tune?
 What can I practice?
 What tips will help me play in tune?

-This is a course to help you play in tune, and this lesson is an overview of the different tuning strategies.
-I’ll go into more detail on each strategy in separate lessons.
-Here is a library of tuning exercises to help you practice your tuning for each note on the fiddle:
+This is a mini-course to help you play in tune, and this lesson is an overview of the different tuning strategies.
+I’ll go into more detail on each strategy in four core lessons.
+I’ll also offer some bonus tips.

 These exercises and tools will dramatically improve your tuning if you practice them consistently.

 As a beginning fiddler, playing in tune can be frustrating, and without a teacher, it can seem impossible.
 There are four main tools and strategies:

 - How To Play Better In Tune With An Electronic Tuner

 Here is a useful library of tuning exercises and games to help you practice your tuning:

 As well as some tips to improve your tuning:

 - Memorize everything you practice

 - How To Play In Tune Using Kesh Jig